15 Tips on How to Stop Being Possessive in Relationships

 5. Focus on your own life

 Instead of obsessing about your partner’s actions, banish toxic behavior by focusing on your own thing.
-Excel in your work situation, spend time with friends, and have fun with your partner.
+Excel in your work situation, spend time with friends and have fun with your partner.

 6. Figure out your jealousy

 If you want to change your possessiveness, you must start by questioning yourself.
 Your insecurities may stem from a betrayal in the past or a childhood experience.
-By asking yourself some hard-hitting questions, you’ll be able to get to the root of your problems and learn to overcome possessiveness.

 7. View independence as a positive

 Instead of viewing time apart from your spouse as a slight, learn to appreciate your partner’s independence.
 Being apart makes it more exciting when you are together.
-Time apart will also help you and your spouse get a greater sense of self, learn to draw boundaries and explore your interests.

 8. Work on building intimacy

-Healthy emotional intimacy is essential for a strong relationship.
-Research shows that emotional intimacy releases oxytocin that increases trust among humans.
-The more confident you are, the less jealousy and possessiveness you will exhibit towards your partner.
+Research shows that emotional intimacy releases oxytocin, which increases trust among humans.
+The more confident you are, the less jealousy and possessiveness you will exhibit toward your partner.

-15 Effective Tips for Repairing Emotional Intimacy9.
-Hang out with friends together
+9. Hang out with friends together

-What is possessiveness?
 It is being suspicious of everyone else’s intentions in your partner’s life.
 One tip on how to stop being possessive is to meet each other’s friends.

 Getting to know each other’s social circles will make it easier for you to see that there isn’t anything nefarious going on when you’re not around.
 Knowledge of their true dynamic might help quell your fears.

 10. Don’t change your spouse

 One tip on being less possessive is reminding yourself why you fell for your partner in the first place.
 You loved that they were independent, fun, playful, and amiable.
-Psychologists have observed that demanding change from your partner can significantly damage their confidence and relationship in the long run.

 11. Own up to your mistakes

-As a possessive wife or husband, you need to acknowledge your role in your relationship woes.
 Taking responsibility for your mistakes will show your spouse that you’re serious about learning how to stop being possessive.
 It will also be a chance for growth based on self-reflection.

 12. Don’t spy on your spouse

-Studies have revealed that thoughts and behavior based on a lack of trust hurt relationship satisfaction and commitment.
-If you want to rebuild your relationship and learn how to stop being possessive, you have to stop spying digitally, or otherwise, on your partner.
+If you want to rebuild your relationship and learn how to stop being possessive, you have to stop spying digitally or otherwise on your partner.

 13. Work on building trust